-Both the internal V{TT} LDO and the V{DDQ} regulator are protected from faults through internal Over/Under voltage detection circuitry.
-If either rail falls below 85% of the targeted voltage, then an undervoltage event is tripped.
-An under voltage will disable all regulators for a period of 3 soft-start cycles, after which a normal soft-start is initiated.
-If the output remains under 85% of target, the regulators will continue to be disabled and soft-started in a hiccup mode until the fault is cleared.
+All three regulators are protected from faults through internal Overvoltage and Undervoltage detection circuitry.
+If the any rail falls below 85% of the targeted voltage, then an undervoltage event is tripped.
+An undervoltage will disable all three regulators for a period of 3 soft-start cycles, after which a normal soft-start is initiated.
+If the output is still under 85% of target, the regulators will continue to be disabled and soft-started in a hiccup mode until the fault is cleared.
+This protection feature works much the same as the VDDQ PWM overcurrent protection works.
 See Figure 3.